-(To view the Windows Update activity monitor, click the Activity monitor option in that page)
+To view the Windows Update activity monitor, click the Activity monitor option on that page.

-The bandwidth limit may be applicable for Windows Store automatic App updates as well.
+The bandwidth limit is applicable for Microsoft/Windows Store automatic App updates as well.

 The “Allow downloads..” setting when enabled, sends parts of previously downloaded Windows updates and apps to PC on your local network or on the Internet (depending upon the option you opted for).
 Refer Windows Update Delivery Optimization page for more information.